Chris Stead: Gameplayer

 Soon after departing IDG, Stead signed on with Derwent Howard to launch a new gaming website called Gameplayer as editor-in-chief.
 After two years, he left the site to contribute to IGN, Official PlayStation Magazine and the Australian version of Official Xbox Magazine.

 Game Informer

 In 2009, Chris Stead re-signed with Derwent Howard to launch an Australian edition of Game Informer magazine.
 The magazine picked up the 2011 and 2012 Australian Magazine Award for the Computing & Games category, and the 2013 MCV Pacific Award for Print Publication of the Year.
 In January 2014, Stead left after completing the 51st issue.

 Grab It Indie Games Magazine

 In February 2014, Stead released the first issue of Grab It Indie Games Magazine.
-In October of 2014, Grab It was a finalist in the Digital Magazine Awards 2014, ultimately receiving a highly commended accolade.
+In October 2014, Grab It was a finalist in the Digital Magazine Awards 2014, ultimately receiving a highly commended accolade.
 Eight episodes of the magazine were released, as well as standalone episode based around the game Nihilumbra.
 The eighth and final episode of Grab It Magazine is notable for also doubling as the indie guide to PAX AUS 2014.

+Ahead of the launch of issue 1, Stead spoke with MCV about his motivations behind leaving Game Informer to launch Grab It Indie Games Magazine, noting that "it's difficult to talk about indie games in a commercial media outlet in any meaningful way.